ARTICLES ON PAPER MONEY

 Central bank governor Daneshwar Maraye and director-general Bud

-demonstrated in Port-Louis last Sunday to demand that the Tamil
+Port-Louis last Sunday to demand that the Tamil language keep its

 A communique said the resignations had been requested by Prime